-After two weeks in intensive care and an operation to stabilise the damage to his vertebrae, Ben transferred to a rehabilitation centre for several months to learn to cope mentally with his paralysis and to benefit from physiotherapy and adaptive training.
+Following his accident, Ben spent two weeks in intensive care and an operation to stabilise the damage to his vertebrae before being transferred to a rehabilitation centre for several months to learn to cope mentally with his paralysis and to benefit from physiotherapy and adaptive training.

 The level and type of Ben’s spinal cord injury means he suffers from autonomic dysreflexia, which can be life-threatening, and muscle spasms in his legs.
 He was on anti-spasm medication to manage this, but it made him drowsy, interfering with studies and daily life.
 Now, he manages the spasms and pain by doing daily stretching and passive leg exercise.